folksoul91/foodie/README.md

 ---

-Foodie is a recipe repository that allows users to search for delicious recipes.
-User can browse trending recipes, browse for recipes by category, or search for recipes by keyword.
-Users are also able to upload their own recipes, edit them, and delete them.
+As a user, I want to have a place to browse, upload, edit, and delete recipes, so that I can get new ideas for meals and share my ideas with others.

 ## Getting Started

 ---

 Navigate throughout the page.
-Explore the page by clicking on the category button to see all your favorite recipes by categories.Post your favorite recipes on the submit page and check it out on the trending section from the main page.
+Explore the page by clicking on the category button to see all your favorite recipes by categories.
+Post your favorite recipes on the submit page and check it out on the trending section from the main page.

 ## Technologies